isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

         ]
     }

 The ``only-in-additional-list`` parameter is needed here to force evaluation of the class after the lease has been allocated and thus the reserved class has been also assigned.

 .. note::

-   The classes specified in non-global host reservations are assigned to the processed packet after all classes with the ``only-in-additional-list` parameter set to ``false`` have been evaluated.
+   The classes specified in non-global host reservations are assigned to the processed packet after all classes with the ``only-in-additional-list`` parameter set to ``false`` have been evaluated.
    This means that these classes must not depend on the statically assigned classes from the host reservations.
-If such a dependency is needed, the ``only-in-addtional-list`` must be set to ``true`` for the dependent classes.
+If such a dependency is needed, the ``only-in-additional-list`` parameter must be set to ``true`` for the dependent classes.
 Such classes are evaluated after the static classes have been assigned to the packet.
-   This, however, imposes additional configuration overhead, because all classes marked as ``only-in-addtional-list`` must be listed in the ``evaluate-additional-classes`` list for every subnet where they are used.
+   This, however, imposes additional configuration overhead, because all classes marked as ``only-in-additional-list`` must be listed in the ``evaluate-additional-classes`` list for every subnet where they are used.

 .. note::